leandrohinz/challenge-docker-redis/readme.md

 count = redis_db.llen('message_queue'): This line retrieves the length of the Redis list named 'message_queue', which effectively gives the count of items in the queue.
 It assumes that redis_db is an instance of a Redis client, allowing interaction with a Redis database.

+- In Both endpoints batch_pop and batch_push allow us to pop and push multiple messages in batches.
+We can specify the number of messages to pop in the case of batch pop, and provide a list of messages to push in the case of batch push.

 - The endpoint to show logging info from a file: Is designed to handle a GET request to view the content of a log file (app.log)